 - We have recovered millions of dollars for our clients in hundreds of successfully resolved cases.
 We know what each case needs to succeed.

-- We recognize the severe and lasting damages that can come from a motorcycle accident.
-Our Albuquerque motorcycle accident attorneys will fight for the compensation you need to move forward.
+- We recognize the severe and lasting damages that can come from a motorcycle, and our Albuquerque motorcycle accident attorneys will fight for the compensation you need to move forward.

 - We are here to make things easier after a motorcycle accident in Albuquerque.
-That is why we accept all cases on a contingency fee basis – so you can have financial peace of mind.
+That is why our law firm accepts all cases on a contingency fee basis – so you can have financial peace of mind.